Danielduel/beatsaber-request-ui/docs/verification.md

 Generally, this is an ejected react app.
 I've ejected that because I had to inject twitch scripts and do changes to allow testing it locally (and I think there were more problems, but I don't remember).
+(And building config/mobile/fullvideo... as separate apps from one codebase)

-I think you should start by a quick look in `/public/index.html` and see that twitch script is interpreted before everything else.
+I think you should start by a quick look on `/public/index-config.html`, `/public/index-fullvideo.html` and `/public/index-mobile.html` to see that twitch script is interpreted before everything else.

 And then...